 Whenever I was rejected by someone, I’d move on to the next.
 Keep doing this for long enough, and you’ll find yourself taking rejection like a champ.

 That’s the secret to it.

 You must face what you fear.

-When you do and it doesn’t kill you, it no longer has the same power and control it had on you.
+When you do and it doesn’t kill you, it no longer has the same power and control it had over you.

 6. Don’t take it personally

-She may be in a relationship, is hung up on someone, going through a breakup or divorce or simply not looking to date anyone right now.
+She may be in a relationship, hung up on someone, going through a breakup or divorce, or simply not looking to date anyone right now.

 You can’t take that stuff personally because it has nothing to do with you.